Anuj2512/team202-zenith/Respect.md

 * Team unanimously agreed to take in the ideas that best suited fot the game.
 Sense of respect to other individuals and their ideas was maintained by all team members.

+#### Week 3:
+* This week team worked towards finishing the game development.
+Elaborate discussion was done on blockers and challenges of game.
+All the team members took part in discussion and all the views and ideas were respected.

+* This week team has set target to finish most of the game development.
+All the queries related to this were clarified within team.

+* Team respected other individuals and their ideas.
+All the team members were given fair time to explain their ideas and views about the next steps in project.